Why is Saint Cecilia the Patron Saint of Music?

 Valerian was so convinced by Cecilia’s testimony that he did, in fact, seek baptism.
 Cecilia instructed him how to find the Pope who would formalize his conversion, and promised that Valerian would meet the angel upon his return.
 When he returned as a Christian, he saw Cecilia with an angel, wings flaming, who reached out and crowned them both with roses and lilies before departing.
 Valerian’s brother, Tiburtius, saw the miraculous flowering crowns and was also converted.
 Through simple interactions with Cecilia’’s firm faith, the two Roman nobles were introduced to Christ and wholly converted to living out their Christianity.
 It was not through a sword in her hand, but a song in her heart that she paved the way for their conversion.

 Then Cecilia, Valerian, and Tiburtius served the church through burying Christian martyrs, who at the time were being put to death by the Roman prefect Almachius for their refusal to worship pagan gods.
-Ironically, this act would lead to their own sentencing by Almachius - but not before they had converted over 400 Romans to Christianity
+Ironically, this act would lead to their own sentencing by Almachius - but not before they had converted over 400 Romans to Christianity.

 When the time came for her execution, Cecilia was given the opportunity to save her life by denouncing her faith.
 She refused.
 Sentenced to suffocation, she was locked in the steam baths for more than a day, but instead sang through the attempt and came out unharmed.
 This enraged the prefect who immediately ordered her beheading.
 Three attempts were unsuccessful, she was injured and left to die.
 Cecilia survived for three days before succumbing to the wounds of martyrdom.
 In her final words, she proclaimed, “To die for Christ is not to sacrifice one’s youth, but to renew it.
 It is relinquishing a perishable thing and receiving in turn an immortal gift.”